AudiencePlayer/audienceplayer-embed-player/README.md

 This library allows you to play your AudiencePlayer videos assets on your website, via the "headless" solution of the [AudiencePlayer video platform](https://www.audienceplayer.com).

-## Usage example project
+## Installation

-An example implementation can be found here: https://github.com/AudiencePlayer/audienceplayer-embed-player-projects
+There is no npm package, so install from the GitHub link:
+`npm install git@github.com:AudiencePlayer/audienceplayer-embed-player`

+Check below section `Example of usage` or check out the example project https://github.com/AudiencePlayer/audienceplayer-embed-player-projects

+Please mind that the Azure Media Player library should be treated using "static files", meaning that they should be included directly into your HTML instead of a framework (e.g. Angular) or build tool (e.g. Webpack)

 ## Manual implementation without dependency management

-Copy the needed files to your project, next to your `index.html`.
+Copy all files and folders from `src/` to your project, next to your `index.html`.

 Include the Azure Media Player and this library in your `index.html`: